John Singleton, “The great consumer protection trick,” Nation Review, May 28-June 3, 1976, p. 802.

 Business just doesn’t seem to realise that the consumer protection legislation being administered by the trade practices people, plus the departments of health and media and etc, are really nothing more than a vicious attack on the integrity of everyone concerned in all business, of which advertising is the most public part.

-To understand just how real and dangerous the attack is business had to reappraise itself.
+To understand just how real and dangerous the attack is business has to reappraise itself.
 It has to first look at its own real assets and it will then ascertain that the single most invaluable ingredient to the present and future profitability of any business is its reputation.

 Without a reputation for a quality product and honest dealings, all the other assets of any business will inevitably become worthless.
 When business now accepts and even welcomes the consumer protection legislation, what it is accepting and saying is that all reputations of all businesses are all equal which is blatantly untrue.
 Reputations are not and never will be equal unless the consumer protection legislators continue to have their way; and then the equality of reputation will be only that each business is equally untrustworthy and irresponsible.